U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA responds to an average of 20,000 customer inquiries per year through its Information Center.
-Customers are provided with customized responses to information and data requests, assistance with explanation and interpretation of data and conversions, referrals to EIA experts for in-depth data and information requirements, and referrals to other DOE and Federal agencies, State agencies, and trade associations as appropriate.
-These services are available via email at InfoCtr@eia.gov, with an average response time of three business days.
+Customers are provided with customized responses to information and data requests, assistance with explanation and interpretation of data and conversions, referrals to EIA experts for in-depth data and information requirements, and referrals to other DOE and federal agencies, state agencies, and trade associations as appropriate.
+These services are available via email at InfoCtr@eia.gov, with an average response time of one business day.

 Developing user personas

 EIA is among a growing number of Federal agencies that have created "user" or "audience" personas to guide the development of their web products.
 The goal of personas is to help ensure that our online services are tailored specifically to meet the core needs of the agency's most important user groups and are to be used to guide decisions about product features, navigation, interactions, and even visual design.
 Web product developers throughout EIA are encouraged to use these personas to help them focus on a particular audience, define that audience's needs, design appropriate features, and test key components of the feature.